eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

 - `label_selector` - (Optional) - [label_selector](#label_selector) - A label query over a set of resources, in this case pods.<br />+optional.
-- `namespaces` - (Optional) - List(String) - namespaces specifies a static list of namespace names that the term applies to.<br />The term is applied to the union of the namespaces listed in this field<br />and the ones selected by namespaceSelector.<br />null or empty namespaces list and null namespaceSelector means "this pod's namespace"<br />+optional.
+- `namespaces` - (Optional) - List(String) - namespaces specifies a static list of namespace names that the term applies to.<br />The term is applied to the union of the namespaces listed in this field<br />and the ones selected by namespaceSelector.<br />null or empty namespaces list and null namespaceSelector means "this pod's namespace".<br />+optional.
 - `topology_key` - (Optional) - String - This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching<br />the labelSelector in the specified namespaces, where co-located is defined as running on a node<br />whose value of the label with key topologyKey matches that of any node on which any of the<br />selected pods is running.<br />Empty topologyKey is not allowed.
-- `namespace_selector` - (Optional) - [label_selector](#label_selector) - A label query over the set of namespaces that the term applies to.<br />The term is applied to the union of the namespaces selected by this field<br />and the ones listed in the namespaces field.<br />null selector and null or empty namespaces list means "this pod's namespace".<br />An empty selector ({}) matches all namespaces.<br />This field is beta-level and is only honored when PodAffinityNamespaceSelector feature is enabled.<br />+optional.
+- `namespace_selector` - (Optional) - [label_selector](#label_selector) - A label query over the set of namespaces that the term applies to.<br />The term is applied to the union of the namespaces selected by this field<br />and the ones listed in the namespaces field.<br />null selector and null or empty namespaces list means "this pod's namespace".<br />An empty selector ({}) matches all namespaces.<br />+optional.

 ### label_selector